home banner

-GamaSTAN is indicated for use in the following situations:
+GamaSTAN is a sterile solution of immune globulin for intramuscular administration indicated for use in the following situations¹:

 1. GAMASTAN is indicated for prophylaxis following exposure to hepatitis A